vmasrani/pyjanitor/paper/manuscript.md

 `pyjanitor` started as a Python port of the R package `janitor`, which is a data cleaning package for R users.
 The initial goal was to explicitly copy the `janitor` function names while engineering it to be compatible with `pandas` DataFrames, following Pythonic idioms, such as the method chaining provided by `pandas`.
 As the project evolved, the scope broadened, to provide a defined and expressive DSL for data processing, centered around the DataFrame object as a first-class citizen.
 In addition, “reverse ports” [^7] from `pyjanitor` back to `janitor` are strongly encouraged, to encourage sharing of good ideas that get developed across language barriers.

-[^7]: I am hesitant to call this a back port, because that would imply that `janitor` is an outdated tool.
+[^7]: we am hesitant to call this a back port, because that would imply that `janitor` is an outdated tool.
 By no means is this so.
 Hence, a "reverse" port appears to be the most appropriate replacement name.

 ### Architecture